joinbox/guidelines/styleguide/sql.md

 SELECT * FROM user;
 ```

-## Naming

-There is **no need** for enclosing named objects with quotation marks.
-If there is a problem with a named object without quotation marks you should consider using another name for the object.

 ## Aliases

 Aliases must be descriptive, they should not consist out of a single character.